Happy Toronto resident walking outdoors to help keep the spine healthy

 gardening and a health spine

-Gentle Stretching or Yoga – Keep Everything Moving Freely and Keep Your Spine Healthy
+5. Gentle Stretching or Yoga – Keep Everything Moving Freely

-Gentle stretching or beginner-friendly yoga can be done at home and is one of the best things for spinal health.
+Gentle stretching or beginner-friendly yoga can be done at home and is one of the best healthy spine exercises you can include in your routine.

 By stretching regularly, you reduce stiffness, improve posture, and maintain the flexibility your spine needs to move well throughout life.